-Tier 3B Actors who do not have direct access to price information in the ordinary course of business. obtain and retain customer attestations in Requirements applicable as of 20 February 2024 on itemised costs upon request do not apply to Tier 3B actors.
-New requirements applicable as of 20 February 2024 on per- voyage attestations do not apply to Tier 3B actors.
+Tier 3B Actors who do not have direct access to price information in the ordinary course of business.
+These actors should obtain and retain customer attestations in which the customer commits to not purchase seaborne Russian oil above the price cap.
+This can be done through a sanctions exclusion clause or through the use of a price cap attestation. itemised costs upon request do not apply to Tier 3B New requirements applicable as of 20 February 2024 on pervoyage attestations do not apply to Tier 3B actors.